Nizar Rayan: Personal life

-In 2001, Rayan sent his 22-year-old son on a suicide bombing mission in which he died and killed two Israelis at the former Israeli settlement Elei Sinai in the Gaza Strip.
+In 2001, Rayan sent his 22-year-old son on a suicide bombing mission, in which he died and killed two Israelis at the former Israeli settlement Elei Sinai in the Gaza Strip.
 Rayan is alleged to have directed the 2004 Ashdod Port attack which killed ten people.
 Hamas ceased its suicide attacks against Israel in 2005, but Rayan advocated for their renewal after the 2008-2009 Gaza conflict began.

 Rayan was one of the main commanders who oversaw the 2007 Battle of Gaza, in which Hamas expelled Fatah from Gaza.
 Fatah security forces were militarily defeated, the battle resulting in the death of 115 fighters and 400 civilians.
 Both Hamas and Fatah were accused of atrocities, including torture, during the conflict.
 According to The Jerusalem Post, Rayan, "boasted that the Gaza Strip had been 'cleansed' of 'traitors' 'secularists' and 'CIA agents' - a reference to Abbas and his former security and intelligence chiefs."
 According to a Hamas spokesperson, it is possible the Fatah-dominated Palestinian National Authority asked Israel to kill Rayan due to his role in the Hamas-Fatah clashes.
 He added that Rayan was one of the main reasons why many of Mahmoud Abbas's men "did not sleep well at all at night."

 Rayan was strongly opposed to the state of Israel.
 According to Israeli-American writer Jeffrey Goldberg, he at one time stated, "True Islam would never allow a Jewish state to survive in the Arab and Muslim Middle East.
 Israel is an impossibility.
 It is an offense against God."
 Goldberg also reported that Rayan said he believed Jews are a "cursed people" some of whom were transformed into pigs and apes by Allah, and that Jews must pay for murdering the prophets of Islam and "closing [their] ears to the Messenger of Allah."

-Rayan married four women with whom he had twelve children.
+Rayan married four women with whom he had 12 children.

 Hamas takeover of Gaza

-Following the 2007 takeover of Gaza, Rayan said that "In a few hours, the secular era in Gaza will end without leaving a trace...
+Following the 2007 Hamas takeover of Gaza, Rayan said that "In a few hours, the secular era in Gaza will end without leaving a trace...
 Today heresy and apostasy ends.
 Today the struggle is between Islam and the non-muslim infidels, and it will end with the victory of the faith."
-He added that he will transform the PA security forces headquarters in Gaza to a mosque.
+He added that he would transform the PA security forces headquarters in Gaza to a mosque.
 Following the speech, Fatah members expressed great fear that Hamas would transform Gaza into a Taliban-style Islamist emirate with Iranian and Syrian military support.

-Assassination
+Gaza War (2008–2009)

+During the Gaza War (2008–2009), most of the Hamas political leadership went underground, however despite not being part of the Qassam Brigades wing Nizar involved himself militarily in the conflict.
+He justified his position in an interview by saying that “By God, if they raid my home do I just tell them I am a member of the political organ?
+They are invading my country so it is my duty to fight them.
+To serve in politics does not mean I cannot fight those who force themselves on my country.”